Karen Moore describes her relationship with parents in a self-deprecating tone: “I’m like the grim reaper to them.”

 Nearly 3,900 students were allowed to attend school, even though their immunization records were missing or incomplete.

-Another 600 students were “conditionally admitted” into school on a conditional basis, while their parents made plans to get their kids current on immunizations.
+Another 600 students were “conditionally admitted” into school, while their parents made plans to get their kids current on immunizations.

 All of this adds up to an 87 percent immunization rate, a number that hasn’t changed in recent years.
 It’s a conservative estimate, and there’s no way to pin down a precise immunization rate.
 Even when parents file an exemption — or fail to turn in proper records — some of their kids might still have some or all of their immunizations.